 Exercise will temporarily provide symptomatic relief from ischemic sciatic nerve pain conditions, but will not usually provide any lasting benefits towards resolving the underlying cause of pain.

 The number one reason why so many patients never recover is their inability to achieve a correct diagnosis.
+One of the major diagnostic hurdles is whether the patient is suffering from sciatica or pseudo-sciatica.

 The following treatises provide factual accounts of sciatica for educational purposes: